fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Incorporate the blocking action into your security workflow to prevent further interactions with the threat.
 Utilize the blocked indicator information for ongoing analysis and monitoring.

 Blocking indicators is an essential task for managing security threats within FortiSOAR.
-By following the outlined steps and using the FortiAI assistant’s capabilities, users can effectively block harmful indicators and protect their systems.
+By following the outlined steps and using the FortiAI assistant's capabilities, users can effectively block harmful indicators and protect their systems.

 >[!Note]
 >Ensure that the connector used for blocking is properly configured to execute the blocking action accurately.